jatofg/nawa/README.md

 - Set the response body, either at once or using C++ streams
 - Flush the response before it is complete (given that this is supported by your web server)
-- Session management: soru will manage session cookies by itself, if you want, and allows you to store and receive session-specific data without having to care about session management yourself
+- Session management: nawa will manage session cookies by itself, if you want, and allows you to store and receive session-specific data without having to care about session management yourself
 - Cryptographic functions and other useful functions to make your life